nbastidas/fhir_playground/README.md

 ### Getting Started:

-* [ x ] Take a few minutes to familiarize yourself with the [FHIR Standard](http://hl7.org/fhir/) for health data exchange.
+* [x] Take a few minutes to familiarize yourself with the [FHIR Standard](http://hl7.org/fhir/) for health data exchange.
 In particular you might want to read the [Executive Summary](http://hl7.org/fhir/summary.html) and the [Developer Introduction](http://hl7.org/fhir/overview-dev.html)

 * [x] In addition, take a few minutes to familiarize yourself with [Angular](https://angular.io/docs).
 Understand the basics of component structures, HTTP calls, and other basics covered in the [Fundamentals](https://angular.io/guide/architecture) section.